 We collected data from preschool-age children in two settings.
 Due to the nature of the tasks the participants were engaged in, we refer to the first setting dataset as the ``\textit{stress-speech} dataset'' and the second dataset as the ``\textit{narrative-speech} dataset'' throughout the manuscript.
 Data collection with this very young population can be difficult as they may refuse to do tasks.
 Presented clinical data collection took multiple years for our multi-disciplinary team.

 \textbf{Participants Description :} Participants were between 3-5 years of age.
 The X University Institutional Review Board approved the study.
-Informed consent by parents and verbal assent by children were obtained.
+Informed consent was obtained from parents, and verbal assent was obtained from children.
 Participants' speech and language skills were assessed using standardized speech articulation and language measures.
 Participants' speech fluency was assessed to diagnose developmental stuttering using evidence-based diagnostic criteria \cite{yaruss1998evaluating}.
 All participants had English as their primary language, age-appropriate speech articulation, and language scores, and passed a pure-tone hearing screening.